 Council also recently received approval to proceed with the additional vegetation management plan for the lake.
-As part of this plan, Council will be undertaking works over the coming weeks to replace some reeds and rushes around the lake with plants that are less suited to ibis roosting to deter ibis from the lake.
+As part of this plan, Council has begun works to remove some vegetation and will replace some reeds and rushes around the lake with plants that are less suited to ibis roosting to deter ibis from the lake.

-Over the next few weeks, Council will be out on the lake with boats and sampling equipment undertaking important investigations to inform aquatic surveys.
-This work will help us understand the current conditions and species at the lake, which will inform our investigations to determine the best approach to improve the health of the lake.
+This work has helped us understand the current conditions and species at the lake, which we are using to determine the best approach to improve the health of the lake.

 Student research project